dhanasingh/examples/lite/examples/posenet/ios/README.md

-# Tensorflow Lite PoseNet iOS Example Application
+# Tensorflow Lite PoseNet iOS Example Application with Videos

 ![Demo image](https://storage.googleapis.com/download.tensorflow.org/models/tflite/screenshots/posenet_ios_demo.gif)

 ## Overview
-This is an on-device camera app that continuously detects the key points of a person in real-time with the camera activity using the [Pose Estimation model][posenet-model].
+This app continuously detects the key points of a person in real-time with the video selected from the photo library using the [Pose Estimation model][posenet-model].
 Key point of a person means a point needed to build a skeleton of the person, such as shoulders, elbows, knees, etc.

-Application extracts the largest image with the same aspect ratio to model input size.
-You can find the extracted area in the display, as the removed area is shaded.
-The result is rendered when the total inference score is higher than `0.5`.
+Application extracts the image with the same aspect ratio to model input size (257X257).
+You can find the extracted area in the display.
+The result is rendered when the total inference score is higher than
+`0.5`.

-Camera captures are discarded immediately after use, nothing is stored or saved.
+Video frames are discarded immediately after use, nothing is stored or saved.

 ### Model used
 [Pose Estimation model][posenet-model] is a vision model that can be used to